80h3m14n/red-team-tools/README.md

 ### Stay anonymous

-\- ⚠️ Anonymity is not just the tool — it’s behavior.
-One slip (like logging into your mail or reusing usernames) can burn the whole setup.
+⚠️ Anonymity is not just the tool - it’s behavior,one slip (like logging into your mail or reusing usernames) can burn the whole setup.

 ***Multi-Layered Anonymization Solution(VPN + Tor + Sandboxing)***